idemia/multigit/README.md

 morning is run on all the repositories in one click.
 When time comes to commit changes and push them, having a graphical interface to locate in the blink of an eye which repositories are modified and need a commit has been a life saver.

-Multigit is developed within my employer IDEMIA.
-I would like to thank him again for allowing me to open source it.
+Multigit is Open source and developed in Github.
+It has been developed intially within my employer IDEMIA.
+I would like to thank them again for allowing me to open source it.

 Status